keshvi-srivastava/TwitterSentimentalAnalysis/Report.md

 11. Ensemble : LogisticRegression, LinearSVC, MultinomialNB, RidgeClassifier, PassiveAggressiveClassifier
 12. Doc2Vec + Linear regression : Doc2Vec uses a 3 layered shallow deep neural network to gauge the context of the document and relate similar context phrases together.
 Different variations of Doc2Vec used Distributed Bag Of Words(DBOW), Distributed Memory Concatenation(DMC), Distributed Memory Mean(DMM)

 Tfid Vectorizer : TF-IDF Vectorizer converts documents to a matrix of TF-IDF (term frequency - inverse document frequency) features.
-We fed the following parameters to the tfid vectorizer - (n_features=100000,ngram_range=(1,3),stop_words=None).
+We fed the following parameters to the it - (n_features=100000,ngram_range=(1,3),stop_words=None).
 This matrix is fed to the above models for sentiment prediction.

 **OBAMA**

-Training set:   5342

-Test set:          282
+Training set:   5342,	Test set:  282

 |                 Models                     |    Accuracy   |
 |--------------------------------------------|:-------------:|